cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Features
 ........

-- Distributed as debian and rpm packages
+- Distributed as Debian and RPM packages
 - Loads properties from configuration file
 - Supports multiple observers/topics
-- Able to survive restart and resume, sending from the first unsent record of each of the existing files and
+- Able to survive restart and resume, sending from the first unsent record of each of the existing files
-- Cleanup of files that are completely sent.
+- Cleanup of files that are completely sent

 Installing File DropZone
 ........................